How to Use Veo 3 Free: Step-by-Step Beginner Guide (2026)

 Frequently Asked Questions

-Does the Veo 3 free tier have a visible watermark?
+Does the free tier have a visible watermark?

 How many free videos can I make with Veo 3?

-Can I get audio with the Veo 3 free tier?
+Can I get audio with the free tier?

-Can I use Veo 3 videos commercially on the free tier?
+Can I use Veo 3 free-tier videos commercially?

-For Google Vids, yes — Google permits commercial use of content generated through Google Vids subject to their standard Terms of Service.
-This includes YouTube monetization, client work, and marketing content.
-Since the free tier videos carry a visible watermark, factor that into how you plan to use them commercially.
-Always review Google’s current Terms of Service before high-stakes commercial deployment, as policies can be updated.
+Google permits commercial use of content generated through Google Vids under its standard Terms of Service, which covers things like YouTube monetization and client work.
+The watermark is still there, so factor that into how you plan to use it.
+Review Google’s current terms before any high-stakes commercial deployment, since policies change.

-Google Vids (vids.new) is a complete browser-based video editor that has Veo 3.1 generation built in — great for creating, assembling, and exporting finished videos.
-Google Flow (labs.google/flow) is a dedicated AI filmmaking tool built around generation and experimentation — better for daily clip creation, prompt testing, and cinematic output.
-Both use the Veo 3.1 model.
-The right tool depends on what you need: editing environment (Vids) or pure generation power (Flow).
+Vids (vids.new) is a full browser-based video editor with Veo 3.1 built in — best for assembling and exporting finished videos.
+Flow (labs.google/flow) is a dedicated generation tool — best for daily experimentation and volume.
+Both run the same Veo 3.1 model.

 Ready to Create?
 Start Here

 Google Veo 3 is the most accessible high-quality AI video tool available right now.
-The free tier is genuinely useful — 10 real monthly clips, no credit card, no watermark tricks needed to get started.
-Yes, the visible watermark is real and worth knowing about upfront.
-Yes, the free tier skips native audio.
-But for beginners who want to learn AI video creation without spending anything, there’s nothing better in 2026.
+The free tier is genuinely useful — real monthly clips, no credit card, no watermark tricks needed to get started.
+The visible watermark is real, and the free tier skips native audio, but for beginners who want to learn AI video creation without spending anything, there’s nothing better in 2026.

-- Open vids.new and sign in with your Google account.
+• Open vids.new and sign in with your Google account.
 Use one of the SCAM prompts from this guide for your first generation.
-See what comes back before you invest any more time thinking about it.

-- Once you’ve tested Google Vids, set up Google Flow at labs.google/flow and use the 50 daily trial credits for prompt experimentation.
-Figure out what works before spending any monthly credits.
+• Once you’ve tested Google Vids, set up Google Flow at labs.google/flow and use your trial credits for prompt experimentation before spending your monthly Vids credits.

-- When you hit the limits of the free tier and you’re generating regularly for real projects, the $7.99 AI Plus plan is a reasonable first upgrade.
-Save the $19.99 Pro plan for when native audio becomes essential to your workflow.
+• When you hit the limits of the free tier and you’re generating regularly for real projects, the $4.99 AI Plus plan is a reasonable first upgrade.
+Save the $19.99 Pro plan for when native audio becomes essential.

-The best time to learn this tool was three months ago when barely anyone was writing about it.
+The best time to learn this tool was three months ago, when barely anyone was writing about it.
 The second best time is right now.
-Go make something.

 Shivam